obidkhandev/Axy-Driver/Privacy Policy for Axy Driver.md

-Privacy Policy for Axy Driver
+Privacy Policy for Ara kafe

 Privacy Policy
-Last updated: May 13, 2025
+Last updated: July 26, 2025

 This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.